MamaNyoSquad/mamanyosquad.github.io/README.md

 # Is the website (and repository) licensable?

 Yes!
-Our web presence, being on an open-source platform, is licensed under **Creative Commons Zero (CC0) 1.0 Universal**, which can be read via this [file](http://github.com/MamaNyoSquad/mamanyosquad.github.io/blob/deploy/LICENSE) (this change has been in effect via this [commit](http://github.com/MamaNyoSquad/mamanyosquad.github.io/commit/cf6f42377dde718495347c419f10a1f736862aae)).
+Our web presence, being on an open-source platform, is licensed under **Creative Commons Attribution 4.0 International**, which can be read via this [file](https://github.com/MamaNyoSquad/mamanyosquad.github.io/blob/deploy/LICENSE) (this change has been in effect via this [commit](https://github.com/MamaNyoSquad/mamanyosquad.github.io/commit/f6bb85a936e4c8991c48118b2ec57646e9a1a337).

 # Where is the Site Policies and KT Disclosure?

-We have moved such policies to this [page](http://mamanyosquad.github.io/policies).
+We have moved such policies to this [page](https://mamanyosquad.github.io/policies).

 # How about the Open Letter?